dannystaple/dannystaple.github.io/_posts/2008-12-23-crackers-and-cheese-christmas-snacking.md

 * A Roulade – This is a roll of soft cheese with chives and herbs.
 * A medium Cheddar (you can add in a mature one as well, but normally the medium goes down well) – Standard British Cheese – firm and strong tasting.
-* Brie – This is very soft, buttery cheese.
+* Brie – This is soft buttery cheese.
 I find the taste subtle.
 It has a mushroom tasting edible rind.
 * Blue Stilton – Strong tasting, and even more strong smelling cheese with blue veins running through it.
 * Wensleydale – A light favoured, soft and crumbly cheese.
 Wallace (of the Wallace and Grommit fame) loves this cheese best of all.
 * A processed and smoked continental cheese – smooth, creamy cheese with a smoked flavour.
 They normally come with an inedible rind in a small sausage shaped tan package.